 Welcome to mathematics at the top of Europe!
-In this joint MSc programme, given in cooperation by Stockholm University and The Royal Institute of Technology, we are looking for highly motivated students who want a deeper understanding of mathematics and communication.
+In this joint MSc program, given in cooperation by Stockholm University and The Royal Institute of Technology, we are looking for highly motivated students who want a deeper understanding of mathematics and communication.
 We offer high-quality education, vast specialization options and a personal mentorship for each student, ensuring that you get the most out of your studies.

 Reasons to choose

-Mathematics at the top of Europe:
+Mathematics at the top of Europe

-As a joint programme between Stockholm University and the Royal Institute of Technology (KTH), this education is unique in offering a broad expertise among teachers, an extensive pool of elective courses and a double MSc degree.
+As a joint program between Stockholm University and the Royal Institute of Technology (KTH), this education is unique in offering a broad expertise among teachers, an extensive pool of elective courses and a double MSc degree.
 The learning environment is international and dynamic with lectures being given both at Stockholm University and KTH.
 In addition to this, students are welcome to attend the Stockholm Mathematical Center's general colloquium.

-Studies closely connected to a strong research environment:
+Studies closely connected to a strong research environment

 Why Stockholm University?